QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/006.Security/001.openssl/docs.md

 If you want to have a https web server in your local network.
 First you need to create the certificate and then manually add it to your web browser to avoid warnings.

-### Create a self-signed Certificate
+### Self-signed Certificate

 Create a config file as below.
 According to OpenWrt [wiki](https://openwrt.org/docs/guide-user/luci/getting_rid_of_luci_https_certificate_warnings), browsers usually only look at one key part of a self-signed certificate that is CN (common name).
 However, starting with Chrome 58, SAN (subject alt name of DNS name) is also checked.
-So it is important in the following config `CN` matches `DNS.1` with a valid local DNS or a host name.
-Also `IP.1` should have the correct local IP address.
-Let's assume `CN` and `DNS.1` have value `foo.lan`, then `IP.1` should have the result IP address of the following `ping` command:
+So it is important in the following config `CN` matches one of `DNS` fields with a valid local DNS.
+Also `IP` fields should have the correct local IP address.

+#### Single Domain Config

+Let's assume we want to create a certificate for `foo.lan`, then `IP` should have the result IP address of the following `ping` command:

 ```
 $ ping foo.lan
-192.168.1.1
+PING foo.lan (192.168.1.1)...
+...
 ```

+Using above information, we have:

 ```
 $ cat /etc/ssl/myconfig.conf